SindhuBasavanna/LibertyGlobal/README.md

 "Patatas Ruben","Yunnan Spices" then, data will not be insterted and throws same exception on POSTMAN screen.

 2. To get list of potato Bags.
-1. When we don't provide optional argument(by default 3 records will be fetched.
+a.
+When we don't provide optional argument(by default 3 records will be fetched.
 If existing record is less than 3 then maximum records will be fetched)
 Step1: In POSTMAN,
 	provide url "http://localhost:8080/potatobags?noOfPotatoBags"  OR "http://localhost:8080/potatobags"